 - Promise.
 How will you make the client’s life better?
 What will happen?
 What will be different afterward?

 - Process.
 How will you lead the client to that destination?
-What are steps or phases of the journey?
+What are the steps or phases of the journey?

 - Outcomes.
 What tangible results does the client get?
 Plus, what are the emotional benefits of working with you?
 Will the client be able to move faster, experience less stress and frustration, waste less money, or make more money?

 - Price.
-What this valuable outcome worth?
+What is this valuable outcome worth?
 And what price are you charging based on that value?